THIS IS THE U.K. HISTORIC ARMS RESOURCE CENTRE ............. FREE OF COOKIES, TRACKING & ADVERTISEMENTS

 That any British shooting organisation would be prepared to ban a rifle for being "too accurate" is patently nonsense.
 Indeed, even nowadays, there would usually be a rush by competitors to purchase such a model.

-The collection at the Stevens factory does hold one of these rifles, but they cannot find any information on the model's history.
+The collection at the Stevens factory does hold one of these rifles, but they "cannot find" any information on the model's history.

 The rifle was described, in a 1910-11 J. Stevens Arms & Tool Company catalogue advertisement destined for British consumption, as "The Stevens Model #600 - The Modele DeLuxe miniature target rifle."